robintrayler/SIELO_procedures/costech_EA/starting_costech_run.md

-# Starting a Costech 4010 Run
+# Starting a Costech 4010 Sequence

 ***